malcolmlett/malcolmlett.github.io/wiki/Background-to-A-Theory-of-Mind.md

+---
+title: Background to A Theory of Mind
+layout: wiki
+parent: Wiki
+---

 This article investigates how consciousness in the human mind operates, explaining it from common phenomena.
 The focus is on providing an explanation for how I drew conclusions on the architecture of consciousness.

 For further reading see [[A Theory of Consciousness]], which provides a unified description of consciousness.